lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 Feature Normalization
 ```

----

 ### 8.3 CNN Acoustic Evidence

 The CNN produces a binary logit.

-The application converts it to probabilities using:
+The application converts it to:

 ```text
 Real Probability = sigmoid(logit)